Hlyrnir/PhysicalData.Server/README.md

 #### Description

+Shows an example of a Minimal API using Passport.

 Requirements:

-- [Passport](https://github.com/Hlyrnir/Passport) in same the folder as this repository
-- *appsettings.json* in project PhysicalData.Api
+- *appsettings.json* in PhysicalData.Api project folder

 For realisation following concepts has been used.